panrg/questions/draft-trammell-panrg-questions.md

 The network operations model in the current Internet architecture assumes that traffic flows are controlled by the decisions and policies made by network operators, as expressed in interdomain routing protocols.
-In a path-aware network with effective path selection, however, this assumption no longer holds, as endpoints may react to path properties by selecting alternate paths.
+In a network providing path selection to the endpoints, however, this assumption no longer holds, as endpoints may react to path properties by selecting alternate paths.
-Competing control inputs from path-aware endpoints and the interdomain routing control plane may lead to more difficult traffic engineering or nonconvergent routing, especially if the endpoints' and operators' idea of the "best" path for given traffic differs significantly.
+Competing control inputs from path-aware endpoints and the interdomain routing control plane may lead to more difficult traffic engineering or nonconvergent routing, especially if the endpoints' and operators' notion of the "best" path for given traffic diverges significantly.

+A concept for path aware network operations will need to have clear methods for the resolution of apparent (if not actual) conflicts of intent between the network's operator and the path selection at an endpoint.
+It will also need set of safety principles to ensure that increasing path control does not lead to decreasing connectivity; one such safety principle could be "the existence of at least one path between two endpoints guarantees the selection of at least one path between those endpoints."

 The seventh question: how can a path aware network in a path aware internetwork be effectively operated, given control inputs from the network administrator